coopyey/ttrpg-campaign-site/content/Seal of Infinity/Player Characters/Mary.md

 **Background:**

-She has a squirrel friend named Talitha and can talk to animals.
+She has a squirrel friend named Taletha and can talk to animals.
 # Additional Notes